DOOMED GUN OF DOOM DOOMA – NIXON-KISSINGER VIETNAM TREASON

 Nixon’s relationship with his wife, Pat, was cold, Butterfield observed.
 At the Winter White House, a compound in Key Biscayne, Fla., she stayed in a separate house.

-On Christmas Eve 1969, Nixon walked through the Executive Office Building adjacent to the White House to wish employees a merry Christmas.
-The president discovered that some support staff employees had prominently displayed photographs of President John F. Kennedy — and that one worker had two.
+On Christmas Eve 1969, Nixon walked through the Executive Office Building adjacent to the White House to wish employees a Merry Christmas.
+The president discovered that some support staff employees had prominently displayed photographs of President John F. Kennedy and that one worker had two.
 Nixon was furious and ordered Butterfield to remove all photos of other presidents.
 On Jan.
 16, 1970, Butterfield wrote a memo to the president, titled “Sanitization of the EOB,” describing how all 35 offices displayed only Nixon’s photograph.

-Alexander Butterfield, deputy assistant to President Richard Nixon, describes to The Post’s Bob Woodward how Nixon barred certain reporters from traveling with him to China in 1972.
+Alexander Butterfield, the deputy assistant to President Richard Nixon, describes to The Post’s Bob Woodward how Nixon barred certain reporters from traveling with him to China in 1972.
 (Ultan Guilfoyle and Tom LeGro/The Washington Post)

 Butterfield learned that Nixon did not just have an “enemies list” with dozens of names, but also an “opponents list” and a “freeze list.”
 One day Nixon exploded in anger after finding out that Derek Bok, then the president of Harvard University, was at the White House.
 “I don’t ever want that son of a bitch back here on the White House grounds,” he told Butterfield.
 “And you get those enemies lists, make sure everybody knows who’s on them.”